Finding Geometric Models by Clustering in the Consensus Space: Experimental Results

 We downloaded the 1DSfM dataset~\cite{wilson_eccv2014_1dsfm} and applied COLMAP~\cite{schonberger2016structure} to obtain a reconstruction that can be used as ground truth.
 Note that the 1DSfM dataset provides a ground truth, however, it was created by the Bundler algorithm~\cite{snavely2006photo} that is more than 10 years old.
 We use the following approach in order to find potentially matching image pairs.
 First, we extract GeM~\cite{GeM2018} descriptors with ResNet-50~\cite{He2016ResNet} CNN, pre-trained on GLD-v1 dataset~\cite{DELF2017}.
 Then we calculate the inner-product similarity between the descriptors, resulting in an $n\times n$ similarity matrix.
 In the experiments, we use only the image pairs with similarity higher than $0.4$ \cite{barath2021posegraph}.
 Finally, we estimated multiple homographies for all considered image pairs, $\num{434587}$ in total.

-We tested the following approaches to recover the relative pose from multiple homographies.\\[0mm] 1.
-Estimating the essential matrix~\cite{stewenius2006recent} from all point correspondences which were inliers of a returned homography.\\ 2.
-Decomposing each homography and, also, the essential matrix to pose and running pose averaging by~\cite{chatterjee2013efficient,wilson2014robust}.\\ 3.
-Decomposing each homography~\cite{malis2007deeper} and, also, the essential matrix to pose and selecting the one which has the most inliers determined by thresholding the re-projection error.
+We tested the following approaches to recover the relative pose from multiple \textbf{H}s: \begin{enumerate}[topsep=1pt, partopsep=1pt,itemsep=1pt,parsep=1pt] \item Estimating the essential matrix~\cite{stewenius2006recent} from the inliers of the returned homographies. \item Decomposing all found homographies and, also, the essential matrix relative poses and running pose averaging by~\cite{chatterjee2013efficient,wilson2014robust}. \item Decomposing each homography~\cite{malis2007deeper} and, also, the essential matrix to pose and selecting the one which has the most inliers determined by thresholding the re-projection error.
 The translation is then re-estimated by solving equation $\textbf{p}_2^\text{T} [\textbf{t}]_\times \textbf{R} \textbf{p}_1 = 0$ with known rotation \textbf{R}, where $[\textbf{t}]_\times$ is the cross-product matrix of translation $\textbf{t}$ and $[\textbf{t}]_\times \textbf{R}$ is the essential matrix.
-Details are in the supplementary material.\\[0mm]
+Details are in the supplementary material. \end{enumerate}

-The results are reported in the top of Table~\ref{tab:pose_table}.
+The results are reported in Table~\ref{tab:pose_table_rel}.
 Results when using the proposed connected component sampler (CC) are also shown.
 To measure the error in the rotation, we calculate the angular difference between the ground truth $\dot{ \mathbf R}$ and estimated $\mathbf R$ ones as $\epsilon_\textbf{R} = \cos^{-1}((\text{tr}(\mathbf R \dot{ \mathbf R}^\trans)-1)/2)$.
 Since the translation is up to scale, the error is the angular difference $\epsilon_\textbf{t}$ of the ground truth and estimated translations.
-The average rotation and translation errors are improved by, respectively, $1.27$ and $0.34$ degrees compared to \textbf{E} estimation.
-Due to \Method being extremely fast, the computational overhead is merely a few \textit{ms} per image pair.
+The avg.\ rotation and translation errors are improved by, respectively, $1.27$ and $0.34$ degrees compared to \textbf{E} estimation.
+CC sampler leads to the best results.
+Since it is extremely fast, the computational overhead is merely a few \textit{ms}.